cmput404-azure/project/README.md

     - `App.module.scss` contains the CSS for the React app
     - `index.css` contains the global CSS
     - `.env` contains the environment variables (not included in the repo, make one locally)

+## Setup
+Since the backend and frontend are separated in a monorepo, both need to be setup differently.

+### Frontend
+Instructions here...
+### Backend
+Instructions here...

+## Deployment
+The common deployment method is that both the frontend and backend require its own `Procfile` for a separate Heroku dyno, they cannot be run on the same dyno.

+### Frontend
+Instructions here...
+### Backend
+Instructions here...